Liliuokalani Gardens

 No analysis available

-I searched for an owner-occupancy percentage or phrases like "80% owner occupied" or "majority owner occupied" and found none.
-One remark suggests a mix of long-term tenants and owners, but that does not establish a measurable occupancy rate, so the current value is kept with low confidence.
+I searched for direct owner-occupancy statements like '80% owner occupied,' 'majority owner occupied,' or similar phrasing and found none.
+One remark suggests a mix of long-term tenants and owners, but that does not provide a usable percentage, so the current value of 28% is kept with low confidence.

-I searched the remarks for explicit elevator counts such as "two elevators," "4 elevators," or "multiple elevators" and did not find any.
-The building clearly has elevators, but the remarks do not confirm the number, so the current value is retained with low confidence.
+I searched the public remarks for explicit elevator counts such as '2 elevators' or 'multiple elevators' and found none.
+The listings do confirm the building has elevators, but they do not state how many, so the current value of 2 is retained with low confidence.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.